solo-io/workshops/gloo-edge/gloo-edge/README.md

 Now, you can update the resources to validate the token, extract claims from the token and create new headers based on these claims.

+Notice that you will move the `extauth` block to a global location in the resource so that it affects all routes.
+You want to test this with **httpbin**.

 ```bash
 kubectl apply -f - <<EOF
 apiVersion: gateway.solo.io/v1